 His obvious talent, speed and consistency saw Bottas finish the season fourth overall, the Finn having made six visits to the podium, whilst his team finished third, ahead of Ferrari, having accumulated 320 points.
 Not bad when one considers the team score just 5 the previous year.

-Both drivers are retained for 2015 and assuming Mercedes maintains its (power unit) advantage, and Massa picks up where he left off, Williams should be in a strong position to build on 2014's success.
+Both drivers were retained for 2015 and assuming Mercedes maintained its (power unit) advantage, and Massa picked up where he left off, Williams looked likely to build on 2014's success.